Siegfried Kite Festival

-Class Sets of Kite Kits: Class sets come in bundles of 25.
+Class sets come in bundles of 25.
 These kits include kite sails, wooden spars, kite string, a roll of kite tail, and instructions for students to build a Dermer Sled kite.
 You’ll need to provide tape and, if desired, permanent markers to decorate the kites.
 Teaching resources are online for anyone to use, which include a slide deck with historical and cultural relevance of kites and the science of flight, and additional resources for teaching flight concepts from sources like NASA.
-Recipients will be asked to post on social media and tag @TulsaSTEM during implementation of program.
+Recipients will be asked to post on social media and tag @TulsaSTEM during the implementation of the program.

-Siegfried Kite Festival in a Box: These kits are designed to serve a minimum of 300 students so organizations can host their own kite festival (if you serve fewer than 300 students, you should select the class set option).
-In addition to the kite kits and access to the online resources, you’ll receive a set of books on various reading levels that showcase the science and history of flight, cultural and historical significance of kites, and the diverse contributions made to advance flight.
-The kit will also include a ready made flight activity including supplies, as well as tape and markers to assemble the kites.
-Recipients of the Siegfried Kite Festival in a Box will be asked to post on social media, share photos, students quotes, and data such as the number students served at the end of their festival.
+These kits are designed to serve a minimum of 300 students so organizations can host their own kite festival (if you serve fewer than 300 students, please select the class set option).
+In addition to the kite kits and access to the online resources, you’ll receive a set of books on various reading levels that showcase the science and history of flight, the cultural and historical significance of kites, and the diverse contributions made to advance flight.
+The kit will also include a ready-made flight activity, including supplies, as well as tape and markers to assemble the kites.
+Recipients of the Siegfried Kite Festival in a Box will be asked to post on social media, and share photos, student quotes, and metrics like the number of students served.

-Cost: Free!
+Free!
 All materials are provided free of charge.
 Kites must be made available to students at no charge.
 You may not resell kites or charge students to participate.